 Step 3: Assign minimum permissions for various user groups

-If you feel that the granularity of the default RAM system authorization policy templates for resource management is not specific enough, you can customize authorization policy templates in the RAM.
-Custom authorization policies support fine-tuned access management, such as using a specific API operation name and resource instance name.
+If you feel that the granularity of the default RAM system policy templates for resource management is not specific enough, you can customize policy templates in the RAM.
+Custom policies support fine-grained access management, such as using a specific API operation name and resource instance name.
 They also support expressions with multiple constraints for flexible management of resource operation approaches, such as limiting the source IP addresses of operation initiators.
-Custom authorization policies can meet your diversified and rigorous requirements on resource management to achieve minimum authorization.
+Custom policies can meet your diversified and rigorous requirements on resource management to achieve minimum authorization.
 This will only authorize the minimal permission required.

 acs:SourceIP conditional expression) during working hours (using the

 Step 4: Properly handle user accounts after employee job transfer, onboarding, and resignation